 78. Rain continued to fall, and the floodwater level at the Arkema Crosby facility continued to rise as Hurricane Harvey stalled over southeastern Texas.
 The rate of increase in the water level began to accelerate at the facility as Harvey continued to pour unprecedented amounts of rain in southeastern Texas and as the downstream system water level continued to rise (Figure 14).
 The ride-out crew members, however, monitored weather forecasts that predicted up to 30 inches of rainfall, which the ride-out crew perceived to be manageable and not likely to be a threat to the facility, including the Low Temperature Warehouses.
-In fact, the ride-out crew and begin normal staffing and operation over the coming days.
+In fact, the ride-out crew management sent an email around noon that day to discuss a plan to deactivate the ride-out crew and begin normal staffing and operation over the coming days.
 By Saturday night the storm did not end as expected, and with continually rising floodwater, the management team shifted its operational decision-making strategy by adopting a day-to-day approach.